Skip to content

 Typically, fabrics are dyed with petrochemicals that come from fossil fuels.
 At Colorifix, we’re using a revolutionary biological approach to do the same thing by growing pigment-producing bacteria in a sustainable way, with water and sugar, and using these natural pigments to dye fabrics.
 There are no chemicals involved, so nothing toxic goes into the environment.

-I was employee number nine and now we have nearly 60 people – the growth rate has been amazing.
+I was employee number nine and now we have just over 100 people – the growth rate has been amazing.
 Now my job is analysing anything we produce, like how much sugar our bacteria consume, the pigments, and what we’re applying to the fabrics.
 And I make sure we’re complying with sustainability standards.

 The future’s colourful

-We have a significant list of clients, including H&M. We recently received £18.5 million to help us move from an R&D stage to a commercial stage.
+We have a significant list of clients, including H&M. In 2022 we received £18.5 million to help us move from an R&D stage to a commercial stage.
 In the future, we’re going to sell a biotech package, basically like a recipe, including the organisms that we developed and the conditions you need to use.
 At the end of the process, a company will end up with fabric dyed in the colour they want.

 The Norwich Research Park is starting to attract a lot of people in the sciences and different companies, especially with the development of the Quadram Institute, the John Innes Centre, and the Earlham Institute.
 The park runs events so people can get to know each other, which is great for collaboration and professional relationships.